borntofrappe/fullstack-d3/README.md

 rectangles.on('mouseenter', null);
 ```

-The `dispatch` method finally allows to execute the code of a specific, input event handler.
+The `dispatch` method finally allows to execute the code of the input event handler.

 ```js
 rectangles.dispatch('mouseenter').on('mouseenter', null);